 - PowerShell 4.0

-- Microsoft Azure PowerShell®.
-The minimum version required is 2.0.1.
-To check your installed version, open PowerShell and run this command:
+- Microsoft Azure PowerShell® 2.0.1 or later.
+To check your installed version, open PowerShell and run the following command:

 Get-Module -ListAvailable -Name Azure -Refresh

-- Microsoft SQL Server Data-Tier Application Framework (DacFX) for SQL server 2012 or higher.
+- Microsoft SQL Server Data-Tier Application Framework (DacFX) for SQL server 2012 or later.

 - An Azure subscription for deployments.
 You can sign up for a free trial account on the Microsoft Azure website.